 - Add an Employment Type & Duration

-- By selecting Temporary / Seasonal, you'll see the option to add a start and end date.
-This is completely optional.
+- When selecting Temporary / Seasonal, you'll need to add both the start and end dates.

 3. Once you're finished with Job Basics, choose Next along the bottom of your screen.
 Next we'll go through adding in your Job Details: